winter-cardinal/winter-cardinal-ui/README.md

 This is why the tree shaking is important for this library.

 The `loadAll` loads all the optional modules (e.g., `DMenuItemCheck`) and the default theme (e.g., `DThemeWhite`).
-To remove the unnecessary modules, pick `load*` functions you need.
+To remove unnecessary modules from your build, pick `load*` functions you need.

 ```javascript
 import { loadThemeWhiteAll } from '@wcardinal/wcardinal-ui';